bloovis/csup.mirror/www/gettingstarted/Csup-Configuration.md

 config file, but has some additional information that is specific to Csup.

-The keys in the config file can be symbols (names with a ':' prefix) for Sup compatibility, or ordinary names (without the ':' prefix).
-But when Csup exits, it saves the config file using ordinary names for keys.
+The keys in `config.yaml` can be symbols (names with a ':' prefix) for Sup compatibility, or ordinary names (without the ':' prefix).
+But when Csup exits, it saves `config.yaml` using ordinary names for keys.

 ### Notmuch config options

-There are two new Notmuch-related configuration options that can be set in the config file:
+There are two new Notmuch-related configuration options that can be set in `config.yaml`:

 * `sent_folder`: a string containing the name of the mail folder to be used to store sent emails.
   If not specified, the default is `sent`.